mbiti001/mwein-medical/README.md

 npm run test
 ```

 Add `--run` to execute once in CI or use `npm run test:coverage` to emit LCOV output for reporting tools such as Codecov.
+Additional suites exercise email delivery helpers and the order-notification pipeline so dashboard alerts stay reliable.

 ## Deployment